g-etorri/articles/jncie-self-study/igp-configuration/7-igp-config.md

 round-trip min/avg/max/stddev = 4.762/4.762/4.762/0.000 ms
 ```

-Ok, let's continue our work.
-Now, we'll start the IS-IS configuration
+Alright, let's keep moving.
+Now, it's time to kick off the IS-IS configuration.

-For this, we need to configure the Network Entity address for the IS-IS run, and we need to configure the protocol and family iso in the backbone interfaces.
+To get this running, we need to configure the Network Entity Title (NET) address, and enable family iso on our backbone interfaces.

-For control, let's make a table of the NET address first:
+To keep things organized, let's map out the NET addresses first:
 | Router | NET address |
 | - | - |
 | R1 | 49.0001.0100.0000.0001.00 |